Skip Navigation

 Timeline of Social Media Monitoring for Vetting by the Department of Homeland Security and the State Department

 In late 2014, the U.S. government began ramping up the use of social media for immigration vetting.
-What began as a small cadre of officers manually checking certain applicants’ social media accounts has since expanded dramatically: As of June 2019, the State Department will require the roughly 15 million foreigners who apply for U.S. visas each year to disclose all social media handles and usernames.
-In January 2021, President Biden ordered a review of the use of social media identifiers for screening and vetting purposes.
+What began as a small cadre of officers manually checking certain applicants’ social media accounts has since expanded dramatically: As of June 2019, the State Department would require the roughly 15 million foreigners who apply for U.S. visas each year to disclose all social media handles and usernames.
+In January 2021, President Biden ordered a review of the use of social media identifiers for screening and vetting purposes, but as of October 2023, the Department of Homeland Security continues to collect this information.
 The timeline below shows the progression of these initiatives and responses from civil society.

 Published: June 25, 2019